Olmec colossal heads: Tres Zapotes

 The two heads at Tres Zapotes, with the La Cobata head, are stylistically distinct from the other known examples.
 Beatriz de la Fuente views them as a late regional survival of an older tradition while other scholars argue that they are merely the kind of regional variant to be expected in a frontier settlement.
 These heads are sculpted with relatively simple headdresses; they have squat, wide proportions and distinctive facial features.
 The two Tres Zapotes heads are the earliest known stone monuments from the site.
-The discovery of one of the Tres Zapotes heads in the nineteenth century led to the first archaeological investigations of Olmec culture, carried out by Matthew Stirling in 1938.
+The discovery of one of the Tres Zapotes heads in the 19th century led to the first archaeological investigations of Olmec culture, carried out by Matthew Stirling in 1938.

-Tres Zapotes Monument A (also known as Tres Zapotes Colossal Head 1) was the first colossal head to be found, discovered by accident in the middle of the nineteenth century, 1 km to the north of the modern village of Tres Zapotes.
+Tres Zapotes Monument A (also known as Tres Zapotes Colossal Head 1) was the first colossal head to be found, discovered by accident in the middle of the 19th century, 1 km to the north of the modern village of Tres Zapotes.
 After its discovery it remained half-buried until it was excavated by Matthew Stirling in 1939.
 At some point it was moved to the plaza of the modern village, probably in the early 1960s.
 It has since been moved to the Museo Comunitario de Tres Zapotes.
 Monument A stands 1.47 m tall; it measures 1.5 m wide by 1.45 m deep, and is estimated to weigh 7.8 tons.
 The head is sculpted with a simple headdress with a wide band that is otherwise unadorned, and wears rectangular ear ornaments that project forwards onto the cheeks.
 The face is carved with deep creases between the cheeks and the nose and around the mouth; the forehead is creased into a frown.
 The upper lip has suffered recent damage, with the left portion flaking away.

 Tres Zapotes Monument Q (also known as the Nestape Head and Tres Zapotes Colossal Head 2) measures 1.45 m high by 1.34 m wide by 1.26 m deep and weighs 8.5 tons.
 Its exact date of discovery is unknown but is estimated to have been some time in the 1940s, when it was struck by machinery being used to clear vegetation from Nestape hill.
 Monument Q was the eleventh colossal head to be discovered.
 It was moved to the plaza of Santiago Tuxtla in 1951 and remains there to this day.
 Monument Q was first described by Williams and Heizer in an article published in 1965.
 The headdress is decorated with a frontal tongue-shaped ornament, and the back of the head is sculpted with seven plaits of hair bound with tassels.
 A strap descends from each side of the headdress, passing over the ears and to the base of the monument.
 The face has pronounced creases around the nose, mouth and eyes.